FactorBackup/factor-1/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/litedash-qt (GUI, 32-bit) or bin/32/litedashd (headless, 32-bit)
+- bin/32/factor-qt (GUI, 32-bit) or bin/32/factord (headless, 32-bit)
-- bin/64/litedash-qt (GUI, 64-bit) or bin/64/litedashd (headless, 64-bit)
+- bin/64/factor-qt (GUI, 64-bit) or bin/64/factord (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run litedash-qt.exe.
+Unpack the files into a directory, and then run factor-qt.exe.

 ### OSX